Museums in Albany and the Mid-Willamette Valley

 Monteith House Museum

-Built in 1849 by brothers Thomas and Walter Monteith, the Monteith House is the first frame structure built in Albany and one of the oldest buildings in Oregon.
-Carefully restored to reflect pioneer life in the mid-1800s, the house offers a glimpse into the daily experiences of early settlers.
-Visitors can explore furnished rooms, period artifacts, and exhibits that tell the story of Albany’s founding and early development.
-The house stands as a lasting tribute to the Monteith family and the city’s pioneer heritage.
+Built in 1849 by brothers Thomas and Walter Monteith, the Monteith House Museum is the first frame structure built in Albany and one of the oldest buildings in Oregon.
+Carefully restored to reflect pioneer life in the mid-1800s, it is considered the most authentically restored pioneer-era home in the state and is listed on the National Register of Historic Places.
+Visitors can explore furnished rooms, period artifacts, and exhibits that tell the story of Albany’s founding and early development, offering a vivid glimpse into the daily experiences of early settlers.
+The house stands as a lasting tribute to the Monteith family and the city’s pioneer heritage, celebrating the spirit and ingenuity that shaped Albany’s beginnings.

 Located in the heart of downtown, the Albany Regional Museum tells the story of the city through rotating exhibits and permanent displays.
 Highlights include local school history, architecture, historic Chinatown, and the once-iconic Timber Carnival.
 The “Hub City” exhibit explores Albany’s role in regional transportation.
 Families will enjoy the movement-themed children’s area with derby cars, interactive walls, and hands-on learning.
 The museum also hosts regular programs like History Bites and First Friday activities.